 - Adjustable bracelets to suit wrist size

-- Able to customise the message on the bracelet
+- Able to customize the message on the bracelet

 Cons of the long distance bracelets

-- You need to keep the app running in the background in order to receive touches, which can drain your battery
+- You need to keep the app running in the background to receive touches, which can drain your battery

 - Splash proof, but not waterproof